-Though smaller than many major cities, the city-state of Singapore isn’t lacking in things to do.
-Its gigantic shopping malls, waterfront illuminations, and architectural masterpieces all draw travelers.
+Though smaller than many major cities, the city-state of Singapore isn’t lacking in tours and activities.
+Its gigantic shopping malls, waterfront illuminations, and architectural masterpieces all draw in travelers.
 Also of interest are its green spaces—the Singapore Botanic Gardens, a UNESCO World Heritage Site—lively neighborhoods such as Chinatown and Little India, theme parks a la Universal Studios, and the ample opportunities for hiking, biking, and adventure activities.
 For travelers spending just a day or two in Singapore, guided tours help maximize time and avoid the inevitable crowds and queues at top attractions.
 Some guided tours specialize in Singapore’s diverse heritage and its eclectic cuisine, while others use Singapore as a base for day trips to the islands of Bintan and Kukup or the Malaysian cities of Johor Bahru, Malacca, or Kuala Lumpur.

 Marina Bay is the quintessential postcard image of Singapore, as it’s lined with modern high-rises, landscaped gardens, and some of the city’s most memorable landmarks.
-Many of Singapore’s must-see attractions are situated here, including Gardens by the Bay, Singapore Flyer, ArtScience Museum, Raffles hotel, and the Esplanade.
+Many of Singapore’s must-see attractions are situated here, including: Gardens by the Bay, Singapore Flyer, ArtScience Museum, Raffles hotel, and the Esplanade.
 Visitors can take in the views from the Marina Bay Sands Skypark, walk the Waterfront Promenade, or enjoy a boat cruise around the bay.
 Marina Bay is even more impressive in the evening hours, when it’s illuminated by colorful lights.

 This prepaid ticket includes skip-the-line access to the Skypark on the roof of the Marina Bay Sands hotel with panoramic views.